DesmondJS/FourZeroFour/README.md

-# FourZeroFour
+# FourZeroFour!

+### Assignment Submission for XR Course

-A Unity-based VR project developed for the Extended Reality course group assignment.
-The simulation takes place in a chemical factory environment with flammable barrels, robotic arms, and dynamic fire hazards.
+This repository contains our **design report (PDF file)** for the Extended Reality course group assignment.

+Due to file size limitations on GitHub, our **video submission** and the **zipped project folder** could not be uploaded here.
+Instead, we will provide a **Google Drive link** to access those files.

+We apologize for the inconvenience caused and thank you for your understanding.

+---

+### Google Drive Link
+Google Drive link: [INSERT_LINK_HERE]